IGG Abbreviation Guide

 National Conference – event held for Commissioners and Leaders throughout the country to provide information and discussion.

 Online Guide Manager – (OGM) IGG’s Membership System which helps to reduce administration of all the Unit Records.
-It also has a number of programme resources that can help you put together great programme.
+It also has a number of programme resources that can help you put together great programmes.
 All members of the Unit Leadership team may have access to the system

 Outdoor Adventure – this is one of the 6 Adventures in the Journey Programme